this site demands javascript Skip to main content

 • or — the drug you have been taking is now restricted in some way.

-2. You must be in one of the situations described below:
+You must be in one of the situations described below:

 • For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

-• We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
+We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above long-term care transition supply.

 • Level of Care Changes – include the following changes from one treatment setting to another:

-• a) Beneficiaries discharged from a hospital to a home
+a.
+Beneficiaries discharged from a hospital to a home.

-• b) Beneficiaries who end a skilled nursing facility stay covered under Medicare Part A (including pharmacy charges), and revert to coverage under Part D
+b.
+Beneficiaries who end a skilled nursing facility stay covered under Medicare Part A (including pharmacy charges), and revert to coverage under Part D.

-• c) Beneficiaries who give up hospice status to revert standard Medicare Part A and B benefits
+c.
+Beneficiaries who give up hospice status to revert standard Medicare Part A and B benefits.

-• d) Beneficiaries who end an LTC facility and return to the community
+d.
+Beneficiaries who end an LTC facility and return to the community.

-• e) Beneficiaries who are discharged from a psychiatric hospital with drugs regimens that are highly individualized.
+e.
+Beneficiaries who are discharged from a psychiatric hospital with drugs regimens that are highly individualized.

-During the time when you are getting a temporary supply of a drug, you should talk with your provider to decide what to do when your temporary supply runs out.
+During the time when you are getting a temporary supply of a drug, you should talk with your doctor to decide what to do when your temporary supply runs out.
 You can either switch to a different drug covered by the plan or ask the plan to make an exception for you and cover your current drug.

-Start by talking to your doctor.
+You can change to another drug, start by talking to your doctor.
 Perhaps there is a different drug covered by the plan that might be as effective for you.

 Drugs by Mail-Order Pharmacy